Yamaha OPL: OPL3

+The four-operator mode allows two channels with two operators to be combined into one single channel with four operators, which can then be used to generate sound using eight of the 31 possible algorithms.

-Like its predecessors, the OPL3 outputs audio in digital-I/O form, requiring an external DAC chip such as the YAC512.
+The YMF262 also removed support for the seldom-used CSM (Composite sine mode) mode that was present on the YM3526 and YM3812, which was equivalent to triggering multiple channels simultaneously.
+Like its predecessors, the OPL3 outputs audio in digital form, requiring an external DAC chip such as the specially-made YAC512.

-Competing sound chip vendors (such as ESS, OPTi, Crystal and others) designed their own OPL3-compatible audio chips, with varying degrees of faithfulness to the original OPL3.
+The YMF262 was used in the revised Sound Blaster Pro, Sound Blaster 16, AdLib Gold, Media Vision’s Pro AudioSpectrum cards, and Microsoft’s Windows Sound System cards.
+Competing sound chip vendors (such as ESS, OPTi, Crystal and others) have also designed their own OPL3-compatible audio chips, with varying degrees of faithfulness to the original OPL3.

 Yamaha YMF289

-Yamaha also produced a fully compatible, low-power variant of the YMF262 in 1995 called the YMF289 (OPL3-L), which targeted PCMCIA sound cards and laptop computers.
-It was used in some Sound Blaster 16 sound cards made by Creative Technology.
-The YMF289B is paired with a YAC513 or YAC516 companion floating-point DAC chip.
+The YMF289 (OPL3-L) is a fully compatible, low-power variant of the YMF262 released in 1995, targeting PCMCIA sound cards and laptop computers.
+It was also used in some Sound Blaster 16 sound cards made by Creative Technology.

 The YMF289 is fully register-compatible with and retains the feature-set of the YMF262, with a number of differences: